Eli Gerstner

 Eliezer "Eli" Gerstner (Hebrew: אליעזר גרסטנר), is an Orthodox Jewish singer, songwriter and producer.

 Music career

 Gerstner began composing songs as a teenager.
 He produces albums of contemporary Jewish religious music under the name "EG Productions".
 He launched and produces the Yeshiva Boys Choir, The Chevra, Yosis Orchestra, Tek-Noy, Menucha, and Dovid Stein.
-He has produced the annual HASC A Time For Music concert since HASC 29 in 2016.
+He produced the annual HASC A Time For Music concert from HASC 29 in 2016 until HASC 35 in 2022.

 Personal life

 Gerstner was born in 1980.
 He is married with four children and lives in Brooklyn, New York.